 I also made add that it is important to remember safety as well when removing this foil packet recipe off the grill.
 Foil can be a bit tricky in the fact that it may not feel hot to the touch immediately, but trust me...it is hot.

 Always use an oven mitt to remove from the grill or campfire.
 One of the best things to think about purchasing to have in your possession is the tongs that are super long.
 Not only do they keep your hands cool because they are long enough that your hands don't have to get near the heat, but they can grab the foil packet on both sides as well ensuring that you've got a good hold on the hot item.

 Place in on the heat-safe surface of your choice, and let it cool.
 It will take several moments for that heat to start to go away from the aluminum foil.
 Even though the smells are tempting you, be patient!

 Safety is important and the waiting will only prep and prepare your taste buds even more for that first glorious bite!

 Looking for more gluten-free recipes?
 You can check out our recipe index for more easy, yet mouthwatering recipes!
-You might also love our Sweet Corn Pudding, Roasted Carrots and Brussels and our Wild Rice Casserole.
+You might also love our Sweet Corn Pudding, Roasted Carrots and Brussels and our Ranch Mashed Potatoes.

 Let's talk!
 Have you ever tried foil packet cooking?
 What is your favorite thing to cook on the grill?